softblusoft/b65/readme.md

   - Baud rate is modified from 9600 to 921600 to speedup download (6826ms@9600 to download 8k bytes of rom it's too slow;
     the whole rom file must be downloaded because at the end there are reset vectors)
   - Ram and ram_code are essentially the same VHDL code (they could be reduced to a single file)
-  - Software is not modified respect to '002-target-io', the same messages appear
+  - Software implementing a console over the UART

   NOTE : Download the .rom file, not the .coe which is useful only to initialize the FPGA memory from Vivado